Lake Shore Drive: Later history

-On November 10, 1996, new northbound lanes opened next to the original southbound lanes at Soldier Field, eliminating the original wide median from 1943.
+On November 10, 1996, new northbound lanes opened next to the original southbound lanes at Soldier Field, eliminating the original wide median.
 Prior to this 1996 reconstruction, the northbound lane ran on the east side of Soldier Field while the southbound lane ran on the west side.

 On March 20, 2003, some 15,000 anti-war protesters marched along Lake Shore Drive the day after the United States invasion of Iraq, stopping all traffic for several hours.
 The spontaneous direct action occurred after the original protest route through downtown Chicago, as planned by the Chicago Coalition Against War & Racism, was blocked by law enforcement.
 Approximately 900 marchers were arrested and a City Council investigation was held before all charges were dropped.

+Portions of the drive between Irving Park Road and Foster Avenue that contained the original concrete were paved with asphalt in 2009.

 During the Groundhog Day Blizzard, Lake Shore Drive had to be closed because of the large amount of snow present on the roadway.
 The city estimated 900 vehicles became stuck on Lake Shore Drive, with the Associated Press reporting approximately 1,500 vehicles stuck.
 Hundreds of motorists had become stranded on Lake Shore Drive, some for as long as 12 hours.
 Crews worked around the clock to remove the vehicles and clear the roadway, and Lake Shore Drive was reopened just before dawn on February 3, 2011.

 A thirty-year development plan estimated to cost $4 billion was approved by Chicago in September 2010, for the former site of the US Steel plant in South Chicago, which operated along the neighborhood's shoreline from 1880 to 1992, and which has undergone extensive demolition and environmental remediation since; included in the plan was an extension of Lake Shore Drive through the property.
 This extension opened at 9 am October 27, 2013.